 In his second AFL game for Adelaide the next year, McLeod gave a glimpse of the influential moments he would become famous for, kicking the match-winning goal against Hawthorn with a clever snap in the wet from deep in the forward pocket.

 For many, his 1997 grand final performance was an introduction to his talents.
 But that had been merely the last game in a break-out season in which he won his first Crows Club Champion award playing mainly as a small forward or across half back.
 In 1998 his second Norm Smith Medal was won the week after he kicked seven goals in the preliminary final, and after he had been named an All Australian for the first of five times.

 Despite a chronic knee problem, McLeod’s list of achievements continued to grow, .
 Ten years after becoming Adelaide’s youngest Club Champion at 21, McLeod became its oldest winner with his third award.
 As a measure of his remarkable consistency, he finished runner-up or third in the best and fairest another six times.
-On retirement from playing, Andrew remained at the Club managing the Club’s Indigenous programs, and also helping to design Adelaide’s Indigenous Round guernseys.
+On retirement from playing, Andrew remained at the Club for several years managing the Club’s Indigenous programs, and also helping to design Adelaide’s Indigenous Round guernseys.
 In recognition of his achievements, McLeod entered the AFL Hall of Fame in 2014 and the Adelaide Football Club Hall of Fame in 2015.